| Title: | MCMC Estimation of Bayesian Vectorautoregressions |

 A matrix with 247 rows and 21 columns.

-Raw (untransformed) data available at https://www.stlouisfed.org/research/economists/mccracken/fred-databases, https://files.stlouisfed.org/files/htdocs/fred-md/quarterly/2021-07.csv.
+Raw (untransformed) data available at https://www.stlouisfed.org/research/economists/mccracken/fred-databases, https://www.stlouisfed.org/-/media/project/frbstl/stlouisfed/research/fred-md/historical-vintages-of-fred-qd-2018-05-to-2024-12.zip.

 McCracken, M. W. and Ng, S. (2021).
 FRED-QD: A Quarterly Database for Macroeconomic Research, Review, Federal Reserve Bank of St. Louis, 103(1), 1–44, doi:10.20955/r.103.1-44.